-E.3 Restraining rings
+D.4 Restraining rings

-The indication of products performance is based on the assessment under the following conditions: The free mageba RESTON®Spherical and Cylindrical Bearing may be fixed by a steel restraining ring.
-The design rules for pot and piston of pot bearings given in clause 6 of EN 1337-5 shall be followed.
+The indication of products performance is based on the assessment under the following conditions: The free mageba RESTON® Spherical and Cylindrical Bearing may be fixed by a steel restraining ring.
+For the design and verifications, the rules for pot and piston of EN 1337-5 shall be applied.

-E.4 Austenitic steel sheets
+D.5 Austenitic steel sheets

-The minimum thickness of austenitic steel sheet shall be in accordance with Table E.2.
+The minimum thickness of austenitic steel sheet shall be in accordance with Table D.2.